mblackgeo/flask-cognito-jwt-example/README.md

 * [`auth`](src/webapp/auth/routes.py): login, post-login, and logout routes.
 * [`private`](src/webapp/private/routes.py): routes that are only accessible after a user has logged in.
 If a user is not logged in these routes automatically redirect to the Cognito hosted UI.

 When accessing the `/login` route, a user is redirected to the Cognito hosted UI.
 After successful authentication with the user pool, a JWT is returned to the app through the `/postlogin` endpoint which is stored in a httponly cookie; this cookie is valid for 30 mins and used to authorise access to any routes that are protected with the [`@login_required`](/src/webapp/auth/utils.py) decorator.
-The app itself uses [Flask-JWT-Extended](https://flask-jwt-extended.readthedocs.io/en/stable/) and [Flask-AWSCognito](https://flask-awscognito.readthedocs.io/en/latest/index.html) to assist with the handling of JWTs to protect specific routes.
+The app itself uses [`flask-cognito-lib`](https://mblackgeo.github.io/flask-cognito-lib) afor the heaving lifting of validating JWTs and protecting specific routes.

 For the deployment side, [CDK](https://aws.amazon.com/cdk/) python code is provided in [`/deploy`](/deploy/app.py).
 The CDK stacks will deploy the Flask application as a [docker container](Dockerfile) to Lambda, with API Gateway in front.
 A Cognito User Pool is created along with a User Pool Client for the Flask application.